What is the Tangelo Park Pilot Program?

 What are the benefits of the program?

 Preschool students who have one, two and three years of free preschool at Tangelo Park before entering Kindergarten are more prepared than those who do not attend preschool.
 They are often referred to as “gifted” students.
-Tangelo Park Elementary School was one of very few urban elementary schools in Florida to receive an “A” grade six of the last eight years, based on the statewide scholastic FCAT exams.
+The Tangelo Park Elementary School has achieved top ratings in the Florida Comprehensive Assessment Test (FCAT).

 There also has been a dramatic increase in PTA and SAC participation, meaning that parents also want to be more involved in their children’s education.